nintervik/vmWalkingKit/README.md

 * Presets can be saved and imported into the tool.

 v0.9 ([video](https://vimeo.com/417271920)):
-* Hands poses, legs and tail parameters work and are animated.
+* Tail, hands poses, and legs parameters work and are animated.
-* All the theory and information is written and displayed where needed.
+* All the theory and information are written and displayed where needed.
-* Performance settings tab is implemented.
+* Settings tab is implemented (performance, silhouette, and playblast).

 # Installation instructions